Michael J. O'Farrell: Bishop of Trenton

 On August 11, 1881, O'Farrell was appointed the first bishop of the newly erected Diocese of Trenton by Pope Leo XIII.
-He received his episcopal consecration on November 1, 1881, from Cardinal John McCloskey, with Archbishop Michael Corrigan and Bishop John Loughlin serving as co-consecrators.
+He received his episcopal consecration on November 1, 1881, at St. Patrick's Cathedral in Manhattan from Cardinal John McCloskey, with Archbishop Michael Corrigan and Bishop John Loughlin serving as co-consecrators.

 O'Farrell designated St. Mary's Church in Trenton as his cathedral.
 According to historian John Gilmary Shea, O'Farrell's efforts to establish institutions to develop religion in the southern part of New Jersey "...did not fail to excite hostility".
 St. John's Church, the oldest Catholic church in the diocese, burned down in 1883.
 During his tenure, O'Farrell erected several new parishes and missions, and established an orphanage in New Brunswick, New Jersey. and a home for the aged in Beverly, New Jersey.

 O'Farrell also attended the Third Plenary Council of Baltimore in 1884.
 At the beginning of his tenure, the diocese contained 51 priests, 60 churches, and 24 parochial schools; by the time of his death, there were 92 priests, 101 churches, and 82 parochial schools.

+Death

 Michael O'Farrell died in Trenton on April 2, 1894, at age 61.